MarcoEidinger/swift-package-dependencies-check/README.md

 You can also pin to a [specific release](MarcoEidinger/swift-package-dependencies-check/releases) version in the format @2.x.x

-Version 1.0.x is using Swift 5.2
+- Version 1.0.x is using Swift 5.2
-Version 1.1.x is using Swift 5.3
+- Version 1.1.x is using Swift 5.3
-Version 2.0.x is using Swift 5.5
+- Version 2.0.x is using Swift 5.5
+- Version 2.1.x is using Swift 5.5